Kelvingi

 Kelvingi is a village in Viimsi Parish, Harju County in northern Estonia.
 It's located about 13 km northeast of the centre of Tallinn, situated on the northern coast of the Viimsi Peninsula, between the villages of Rohuneeme and Leppneeme.
-As of 2011 census, the settlement's population was 518.
+As of the 2011 census, the settlement's population was 518.

-Kelvingi village was established in 1993 on the territory of a former Soviet military shooting range.
+Kelvingi was established in 1993 on the territory of a former Soviet military shooting range.

-There is a small harbour, kindergarten and a society house located in Kelvingi.
+There is a small harbour, a preschool, and a society house in Kelvingi.